Moerlina School welcomes international students from 3 year old Pre-Kindergarten to Year 6.

 - Health and Physical Education

-The curriculum at Moerlina includes a strong emphasis on literacy and numeracy, specialist art, dance/drama and music, sport and Japanese as well as integrated units that develop deep learning and higher order thinking.
-The school is well-resourced with computers in each learning area, a school library, safe outdoor play equipment and a school bus.
+The curriculum at Moerlina includes a strong emphasis on literacy and numeracy, specialist art, dance/drama and music, sport, outdoor education and Chinese language and culture.
+The humanities and sciences are covered through integrated units that develop deep learning and higher order thinking.
+The school is well-resourced with interactive whiteboards in each learning area, a school library, safe outdoor play equipment, natural play areas and a school bus.

-As a small community school Moerlina is committed to providing a quality structured education in an open, joyous, flexible and supportive learning environment.
-Moerlina nurtures each child’s emotional, social, cultural, physical and academic development.
-It is very welcoming to all families and is increasingly becoming more multicultural.
+As a small community school Moerlina is committed to providing a quality, structured education in an open, joyous, flexible and supportive learning environment.
+Moerlina nurtures each child’s cultural, physical and cognitive development.
+The school embraces the richness of opportunity offered by the diversity of our families and staff.